Tax-Free Weekend in Iowa starts Friday

 Unlike other states, Iowa’s tax-free holiday does not include computers and school supplies.
 There is no limit on the number of things you can buy, but if an item is more than $100 dollars sales tax will be charged on the entire amount.
 Illinois does not have a tax-free weekend.

-For regulations and what’s included in tax-free weekend in Iowa click here.
+For regulations and what’s included in the tax-free weekend in Iowa